Can you believe we’re talking about Valentine’s Day already?

 If you can brave the cold, Maggie Daley park’s skating “ribbon” is such a fun spot for ice skating downtown!
 You get great views of the skyline, too!

-Sip rooftop cocktails
+Sip cocktails on the rooftop

 Get in the festive spirit with some bubbly overlooking the skyline!
 Here are some all-season rooftops that are decked out for winter temps (cuddle up together fireside in an igloo!):